We know that an interface is defined by the

 interface keyword and all methods are abstract.
 All methods declared in an interface must be public; this is simply the nature of an interface.

 Here is an example:

-In an interface the method body is not defined, just the name and the parameters.
-If we do not use an interface what problems will happen?
-Why we should use interface?
-Herein you will get these answers.
-Please see the code in below:
+In an interface, the method body is not defined, just the name and the parameters.
+If we do not use an interface, what problems will be encounter?
+Why should we use

 public function __construct(LogToFile $logger)